Robert Murphy Mayo: Career

 R. M. Mayo Jr. was admitted to the bar and after the war returned to his legal practice in Westmoreland County and neighboring areas.
 He opened his office in Westmoreland County's seat, Hague in 1865.
 Westmoreland County voters elected R. M. Mayo their Commonwealth's attorney (prosecutor, one of three elected offices in the county).
 In 1881 voters in Northumberland and Westmoreland Counties elected Mayo to the Virginia House of Delegates (a part-time position), where he succeeded S. B. Burgess.

 In the election of 1882, Mayo ran for a seat in the U.S. House of Representatives to represent Virginia's first district.
 The vote was close—he was first declared the loser, then the winner and then the loser again.
 Incumbent Democrat George T. Garrison of Accomack County according to the initial tally won 70 more votes than challenger Mayo.
 The Readjuster-controlled State Board of Canvassers then threw out the votes of Gloucester County and Hog Island (Garrison had received all 14 votes from Hog Island).
 Thus Mayo led by a single vote: 10,505–10,504.
 (A third candidate, Republican John W. Woltz, received only 168 votes.)
-Mayo was seated and served from March 4, 1883 until March 20, 1884.
+Mayo was seated and served from March 4, 1883, until March 20, 1884.
 However, Garrison refused to concede, and the House Committee of Elections then chose to accept the Gloucester County and Hog Island ballots, so the House voted unanimously to seat Garrison halfway through the term.

 Mayo then returned to Virginia's Northern Neck and resumed his legal practice.
 He was an unsuccessful candidate for reelection to Congress in 1884, but again won election to the House of Delegates in 1885 and 1887.

 Family life

-Robert M. Mayo Jr. married Lucy Claybrook on December 3, 1867 in Westmoreland County.
+Robert M. Mayo Jr. married Lucy Claybrook on December 3, 1867, in Westmoreland County.
 His wife was the daughter of Richard Claybrook and his wife Charlotte Brown Claybrook.
-They had daughters Nellie Mayo (1869-b/f 1880) and Charlotte Brown Mayo Johnson (1871-after 1893) and sons Richard Claybrook Mayo (1872-1911) and Archibald Campbell Mayo (1882-after 1917).
+They had daughters Nellie Mayo (1869–b/f 1880) and Charlotte Brown Mayo Johnson (1871–after 1893) and sons Richard Claybrook Mayo (1872–1911) and Archibald Campbell Mayo (1882–after 1917).
 In 1880 the household also included his father Judge Mayo and his younger brother farmer Philip Mayo, as well as household servants.

 Death and legacy

-Robert Mayo died in Hague, Virginia on March 29, 1896.
-He was interred in Yeocomico Cemetery, Tucker Hill, Virginia.
+Robert Mayo died in Hague, Virginia, on March 29, 1896.
+He was interred in Yeocomico Cemetery in Tucker Hill, Virginia.